Want to avoid falling prey to the most common funeral scams? Read on.

-We’ve sold plenty of urns to funeral homes for situations where they aren’t marking the price up at all, or even taking a loss in order to care for a customer in need.
+We’ve sold plenty of urns to funeral homes for situations where they aren’t marking the price up at all.
+Sometimes they even take a loss in order to care for a customer in need!
 So like any industry, the vast majority (in our experience, and that of many others as well) of funeral directors and cemetery staff will give you a good service for a fair price.

 - The Charlatan, who is a dishonest individual out to get as much money from you as they can, and

 - The Way It Is, by which I mean effective-if-slightly-manipulative sales tactics that more or less honest people use as part of their job simply because that’s the way they’ve always done it.